desertpy/desertpy-pelican/content/posts/dec-2013-meeting.rst

 What
   Intro to `Salt Stack <http://www.saltstack.com/community/>`_, configuration management is easier than you think.
+DesertPy member, `Forrest <http://resume.github.io/?gravyboat>`_, will talk about the Python based configuration management system that has Miley Cyrus all worked up.

 Feel free to RSVP on the `meetup site
 <http://www.meetup.com/Phoenix-Python-Meetup-Group/events/143637932/>`_ or